Kin Kora - Sun Valley

 AreaSearch analysis reveals Kin Kora - Sun Valley recording weaker employment conditions than most comparable areas nationwide

-Kin Kora - Sun Valley has a balanced workforce with both white and blue collar jobs.
-The unemployment rate in September 2025 was 5.9%.
+Kin Kora - Sun Valley has a balanced workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are prominent.
+As of September 2025, the unemployment rate is 5.9%.

 Key industries include manufacturing, construction, and health care & social assistance.
 Manufacturing employment is particularly high, at 2.7 times the regional level.
 However, health care & social assistance is under-represented, with only 10.8% of Kin Kora - Sun Valley's workforce compared to 16.1% in Rest of Qld.
-The area appears to have limited local employment opportunities based on Census data analysis.
-Between September 2024 and 2025, the labour force increased by 1%, while employment decreased by 0.1%, leading to a rise in unemployment rate by 1%.
-In comparison, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3%.
-State-level data from 25-Nov shows Queensland employment contracted by 0.01%, with a state unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kin Kora - Sun Valley's employment mix indicates local employment should increase by 5.4% over five years and 11.9% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, the labour force increased by 1.0%, while employment decreased by 0.1%, leading to a rise in unemployment rate by 1.0 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kin Kora - Sun Valley's current employment mix suggests local employment should increase by 5.4% over five years and 11.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment